 Why should I consider studying in the Republic of Ireland?

 The Republic of Ireland is a welcoming, diverse country that boasts gorgeous landscapes, towns and cities, as well as a rich cultural and academic heritage.

-Several of the universities in the Republic of Ireland are in the top 250 world university rankings with many Canadians choosing to go to the National University of Ireland, Galway (NUI Galway) or University College Dublin.
+Several of the universities in the Republic of Ireland are in the top 250 world university rankings with many Canadians choosing to go to the University of Galway (formerly NUI Galway) or University College Dublin.

 Dublin, the capital of the Republic of Ireland, has been voted by Lonely Planet as the world’s friendliest city on multiple occasions and is at the cutting edge of European entrepreneurship.
 Many top tech businesses such as Microsoft, Dell, Intel, PayPal, IBM, SAP, HubSpot, Facebook, LinkedIn and Twitter all have European offices in Dublin and other cities across the Republic of Ireland.

 Tourist hotspots like the Cliffs of Moher and film locations such as those in the Harry Potter and Star Wars are a big draw for students in Ireland and the ease of transport to the UK and continental Europe, as well as cheaper and shorter flights back to North America than the UK are a big bonus for international students in the Republic of Ireland.

 For more reasons why you should consider studying in the Republic of Ireland, visit our 5 Reasons to Study in Ireland page.